TheIoTLearningInitiative/EmbeddedLinux/documentation/Challenge.md

 __Instruction__

->  Implement under your script EmbeddedLinux/main.py
+>  Implement under your script EmbeddedLinux/main.py 2 commands, to read data from functionDataSensor and to execute an action under functionDataActuator

 # Wit.Ai